 3. TV made me think that Los Angeles (and California) was where I belonged.

-At the time, I remember having this other-worldly experience of “coming home,” like I was exactly where I was supposed to be, and my destiny was unfolding all around me.
+At the time, I remember having this otherworldly experience of “coming home,” like I was exactly where I was supposed to be, and my destiny was unfolding all around me.
 This may have been true.
-But, just as likely: I felt like I’d been here before because that’s what happens when you watch a gazillion hours of TV shot in LA.
-Thanks, CHiPS!
-Who knew that when I was watching Erik Estrada chasing down bad guys on the freeway, I would one day be stuck in traffic at many of the exact same locations.
+But just as likely: I felt like I’d been here before because that’s what happens when you watch a gazillion hours of TV shot in LA.
+Thanks, "CHIPS!"
+Who knew that when I was watching Ponch and John chase down bad guys on the freeway, I would one day be stuck in traffic at many of the exact same locations.

 Unfortunately, I also love horror stories, which, too bad for my younger sister, Chris, and junior high kids riding with me in the back of the bus to school, I’ve always loved telling them.
-I would tell the kids on the bus (episodically every morning) about the creature that lived in the woods at the end of the dead end street behind my house (the bus was never so quiet!).
+I would tell the kids on the bus (episodically every morning) about the creature that lived in the woods at the end of the dead end street behind our bus stop—the ride to school was never so quiet!
 And I would tell my sister about the disembodied hands that lived under her bed.
 It was a good tale, to be sure, but not one my parents appreciated.
 While I can’t blame TV entirely for my love of scary tales, I still enjoy not only watching them (thank you, Matt and Ross Duffer, for “Stranger Things”), but also writing them.
 Stay tuned for the storyline Court and I tacked up in the garage, which we fondly call “Underfoot.”